chulminy/CIVE497-CIVE700/README.md

 [**Guideline for the project**](#guideline-for-the-project)

 ## Note

+### Fair Contingencies for Emergency Remote Teaching
+We are facing unusual and challenging times.
+The course outline presents the instructor’s intentions for course assessments, their weights, and due dates in Winter 2022.
+As best as possible, we will keep to the specified assessments, weights, and dates.
+To provide contingency for unforeseen circumstances, **the instructor reserves the right to modify course topics and/or assessments and/or weight and/or deadlines with due and fair notice to students.** In the event of such challenges, the instructor will work with the Department/Faculty to find reasonable and fair solutions that respect rights and workloads of students, staff, and faculty.

 ### Academic integrity
 In order to maintain a culture of academic integrity, members of the University of Waterloo community are expected to promote honesty, trust, fairness, respect and responsibility.
 [Check <a href="https://uwaterloo.ca/academic-integrity/">the Office of Academic Integrity</a> for more information.]</p>